SKopecz/PositiveIntegrators.jl/docs/src/robertson_benchmark.md

 ## Work-Precision diagrams

-In the following we show several work-precision diagrams, which compare the different methods with respect to computing time and the respective error.
-We focus solely on adaptive methods, since the time interval ``(0, 10^{11})`` is very large.
+In the following we show several work-precision diagrams, which compare different methods with respect to computing time and the respective error.
+We focus solely on adaptive methods, since the time interval ``(0, 10^{11})`` is too large to generate accurate solutions with fixed step sizes.

-Since the Robertson problem is stiff, we need to use a suited implicit scheme to compute its reference solution, see the [solver guide](https://docs.sciml.ai/DiffEqDocs/dev/solvers/ode_solve/#Stiff-Problems).
-Note that we cannot use the recommended method `radau()`, since `prob_pds_robertson` uses [StaticArrays](https://juliaarrays.github.io/StaticArrays.jl/stable/) instead of arrays of `Float64`.
+Since the Robertson problem is stiff, we need to use a suited implicit scheme to compute a reference solution, see the [solver guide](https://docs.sciml.ai/DiffEqDocs/dev/solvers/ode_solve/#Stiff-Problems).
+Note that we cannot use the recommended method `radau()`, since [`prob_pds_robertson`](@ref) uses [StaticArrays](https://juliaarrays.github.io/StaticArrays.jl/stable/) instead of arrays of type `Float64`.

 ```@example ROBER
 # select solver to compute reference solution
 alg_ref = Rodas4P()
-nothing # hide output
+nothing # hide
 ```

-### Adaptive time stepping
+We use the functions [`work_precision_adaptive`](@ref) and [`work_precision_adaptive!`](@ref) to compute the data for the diagrams.

-We choose the following absolute and relative tolerances for the comparison.
+Furthermore, the following absolute and relative tolerances are used.

 ```@example ROBER
 # set absolute and relative tolerances
 abstols = 1.0 ./ 10.0 .^ (2:1:10)
 reltols = abstols .* 10.0
-nothing # hide output
+nothing # hide
 ```

-#### Relative maximum error at the final time
+### Relative maximum error at the final time

 In this section the chosen error is the relative maximum error at the final time ``t = 10^{11}``.

 ```@example ROBER
 # select relative maximum error at the end of the problem's time span.
 compute_error = rel_max_error_tend
-nothing
+nothing # hide
 ```

-We start with a comparison of different adaptive MPRK schemes described in the literature.
+We start with a comparison of different adaptive MPRK schemes.
 ```@example ROBER
 # choose methods to compare
 algs = [MPRK22(2.0 / 3.0); MPRK22(1.0); MPRK43I(1.0, 0.5); MPRK43I(0.5, 0.75);